 The entire staff undergoes a lengthy training process, and must meet rigorous competency demands.
 The surgical staff attend multiple educational seminars each year to remain current in our demanding field.

 Our goal is to help the patient return to his or her maximum level of activity.
-Patients are asked to complete a questionnaire that evaluates their experience at COSI.
-This information helps us identify how patient care can be improved.

-A Patient’s Guide to Surgery at The Center for Orthopedic Surgery (COSI)
+A Patient’s Guide to Outpatient Surgery

 It is very important not to eat or drink anything after midnight the night before your surgery, unless instructed by your anesthesiologist.
 Please leave all valuables and jewelry at home, and dress comfortably with stable, slip-on shoes and loose, pull-on clothing.